 Shakked is a Ph.D. student at the Faculty of Education in Science & Technology at the Technion – Israel Institute of Technology.

 Shakked holds a BA in political science (2016, cum laude) and an MA in international relations (2018, Dean’s List) from the University of Haifa.
 She also holds an MBA (2021) from the Technion.
 Her multidisciplinary research background enables her to observe and examine phenomena from different angles, introducing a broad approach that results in unique insights.

-How good is the quality of science information available online in my language?
+How good is the quality of scientific information available online in my language?

 Yael Rozenblum is a Ph.D. student at the Faculty of Education in Science & Technology at the Technion – Israel Institute of Technology.
 Her Ph.D. research, under the supervision of Associate Professor Ayelet Baram-Tsabari, focuses on development of scientific literacy among adults.